influxdata/docs-v2/content/influxdb/cloud-dedicated/reference/internals/security.md

 ### Business continuity and disaster recovery

 InfluxData is a highly distributed organization with employees located across the globe.
-Our IT infrastructure is cloud-based and there is no on-premises infrastructure.
+Our IT infrastructure is cloud-based and there is no on-premise infrastructure.
 This allows us to access services from anywhere around the globe and rely upon the disaster recovery capabilities of our service providers to ensure our own business continuity.
 As a cloud-native company, all of InfluxData's business functions that are provided by cloud vendors